St. Peter's College, Colombo: Old Boys' Union

 A few months after the change of the name from St. Joseph's College South to St. Peter's College, the inaugural meeting of St. Peter's College Old Boys' Union took place on 15 October 1927, presided over by the Rector, Rev. Fr.
 Nicholas Perera.

 From 1927 to 1977, a period of 50 years, the college Rector was ex-officio the President of the Old Boys' Union.

 In 1977 Rev. Fr.
-Francis Madiwela mooted the idea of electing a President among members of the Old Boys' Union, with Rector becoming the patron of the union.
+Francis Madiwela mooted the idea of electing a President among members of the Old Boys' Union, with the Rector becoming the patron of the union.
 Accordingly, a 3-man Sub Committee comprising J. A. R. Felix, C.E.
 Maurice Perera and George Wijesinghe was appointed to draft a new constitution incorporating the new proposal.
 This new constitution was adopted on 4 December 1977, and J.A.R.
 Felix was elected as the first President of the Old Boys' Union.